vitringr/vault/_Study.md

 The total current from a battery is not fixed.
 Circuits with less resistance receive more current.

 Not all light bulbs are identical.
 We can use ammeters to compare them.
+An ammeter shows how many amps (A) of current are flowing through a wire.
+The higher the resistance, the less amps are flowing.

+The total current flowing into a split in a circuit must equal the total current flowing out of that split.

+Current is made up of moving charges.
+The number of charges entering a current split must equal the number of charges leaving, so the current entering equals the current leaving.